-At the end of each reporting period, the EPA will provide to the licensee a copy of the form that must be completed and returned to the EPA.
+At the end of each reporting period, the EPA will provide to the licensee notification that the Annual Return is due.

 - R1.2 An Annual Return must be prepared in respect of each reporting period, except as provided below. - Note: The term "reporting period" is defined in the dictionary at the end of this licence.
-Do not complete the Annual Return until after the end of the reporting period. - R1.3 Where this licence is transferred from the licensee to a new licensee:a) the transferring licensee must prepare an Annual Return for the period commencing on the first day of the reporting period and ending on the date the application for the transfer of the licence to the new licensee is granted; and b) the new licensee must prepare an Annual Return for the period commencing on the date the application for the transfer of the licence is granted and ending on the last day of the reporting period.
+Do not complete the Annual Return until after the end of the reporting period. - R1.3 Where this licence is transferred from the licensee to a new licensee:

+a) the transferring licensee must prepare an Annual Return for the period commencing on the first day of the reporting period and ending on the date the application for the transfer of the licence to the new licensee is granted; and b) the new licensee must prepare an Annual Return for the period commencing on the date the application for the transfer of the licence is granted and ending on the last day of the reporting period.